cyclus/cyclus.github.com/source/user/install_binary.rst

 *********************

 Those installation procedure assume that you are using Ubuntu (LTS) 14.04 or 16.04.
 This method as only been tested on those ubuntu version.
+This installation procedure assumes that you have a root access to you computer.

 1. Install cyclus dependencies:
   .. code-block:: bash